 Working as part of a team

 Treatments are likely to involve a greater degree of consultation–liaison than might be usual within a metropolitan environment.
 It’s likely that a psychiatrist will need to liaise extensively with primary care providers.
-See Delivering mental health care in rural areas for more about the way services are delivered.

 Different mental health context

 There are key ways in which the mental health picture in rural areas differs from that in urban settings.
 This can affect health determinants, presentations and treatments.
-See Mental health in rural areas for more information.

 Why work in a rural area?